tyusha0/emulationstation-openbox/README.md

 ```
 This will set the openbox background color to black, but you can change the hex value to be any color.

-### Launching external programs from kodi
+### Launching external programs from emulationstation
-There are various kodi addons for launching external programs, but the one I tend to use is [Advanced Launcher](http://kodi.wiki/view/Add-on:Advanced_Launcher).
-If you want kodi to close when launching an external program, use the **kodi-openbox-runprogram** command as your program, and the command you want to run as its arguments.
+If you want emulationstation to close when launching an external program, use the **emulationstation-openbox-runprogram** command as your program, and the command you want to run as its arguments.

 ### Preventing display sleep in external programs
-If your display keeps going to sleep outside of kodi, it may be caused by a number of different programs.
+If your display keeps going to sleep outside of emulationstation, it may be caused by a number of different programs.

-To prevent gnome desktop from putting your display to sleep, run the following commands in a terminal while logged in as your kodi user:
+To prevent gnome desktop from putting your display to sleep, run the following commands in a terminal while logged in as your emulationstation user:
 ``` bash
 # Prevent display from going to sleep
 gsettings set org.gnome.desktop.session idle-delay 0